logikum/md-doc-site/contents/1.0/documentation/components/locales.md

 The locale files can contain the localizable resources of controls.
 A locale file is a standard JSON file and has __.json__ extension.
 The default name is `default.json`, but it can have any name.
 The name of the default locale file can be set in the [configuration].
-The locale files belong to the components.
+The locale files belong to the `/components`.
-By nature the locale files can be in the language directories only.
+By nature the locale files are located in the language directories.

 The following example shows an English locale file with the resources required by the engine (in case of using predefined controls and search functionality):